arielsanchezmora/vDocumentation/README.md

 From the video, these are the useful commands you should have completed before installing vDocumentation:

-$psversiontable [enter]  =  gives you the PowerShell version get-module VMware* -ListAvailable [enter]  =  Lists all installed PowerCLI modules, if return empty, install PowerCLI
+__$psversiontable__ [enter]  =  gives you the PowerShell version _get-module VMware* -ListAvailable__ [enter]  =  Lists all installed PowerCLI modules, if return empty, install PowerCLI

-##Installing PowerCLI
+## Installing PowerCLI
-  Find-Module -Name VMware.PowerCLI  =  checks connectivity to PowerShell Gallery and updates NuGet if needed (yes is default)
+  __Find-Module -Name VMware.PowerCLI__  =  checks connectivity to PowerShell Gallery and updates NuGet if needed (yes is default)
-  Install-Module -Name VMware.PowerCLI -Scope CurrentUser  =  install PowerCLI as long as you answer Y or A
+  __Install-Module -Name VMware.PowerCLI -Scope CurrentUser__  =  install PowerCLI as long as you answer Y or A

-##Execution Policy
+## Execution Policy

  Make sure that your execution policy allows you to run scripts downloaded from the internet.
 You do this with a command run in a powershell window that has been launched with "Run as Administrator"

- Set-ExecutionPolicy RemoteSigned
+ __Set-ExecutionPolicy RemoteSigned__

 and click Y or A

-##Adding vDocumentation
+## Adding the vDocumentation module

 vDocumentation are powershell modules as well, but are not yet in the PowerShell Gallery, so we can't use the Install-Module command.
 For now, use this manual process:

   1 Download the two files inside the vDocumentation folder.
   2 Browse to the %USERPROFILE%\Documents\WindowsPowerShell\Modules and copy the files inside a folder named vDocumentation 3 Close all PowerShell windows
-  4 Launch PowerShell, you should be able to use the vDocumentation functions
+  4 Launch PowerShell, you should be able to use the vDocumentation functions now

-##One method to copy the needed files from Github to your PC using PowerShell:
+## One method to copy the needed files from Github to your PC using PowerShell:

 Execute these lines in a PowerShell window that is in your home directory (tested with PS 5)

-mkdir Documents\WindowsPowerShell\Modules\vDocument
+__mkdir Documents\WindowsPowerShell\Modules\vDocument

-(new-object Net.WebClient).DownloadString("https://raw.githubusercontent.com/arielsanchezmora/vDocum
-entation/master/powershell/vDocument/vDocument.psd1") > Documents\WindowsPowerShell\Modules\vDocument\vDocument.psd1
+(new-object Net.WebClient).DownloadString("https://raw.githubusercontent.com/arielsanchezmora/vDocumentation/master/powershell/vDocument/vDocument.psd1") > Documents\WindowsPowerShell\Modules\vDocument\vDocument.psd1

-(new-object Net.WebClient).DownloadString("https://raw.githubusercontent.com/arielsanchezmora/vDocum
-entation/master/powershell/vDocument/vDocument.psm1") > Documents\WindowsPowerShell\Modules\vDocument\vDocument.psm1
+(new-object Net.WebClient).DownloadString("https://raw.githubusercontent.com/arielsanchezmora/vDocumentation/master/powershell/vDocument/vDocument.psm1") > Documents\WindowsPowerShell\Modules\vDocument\vDocument.psm1

-exit
+exit__